2nd Class City

 History and Culture

-- The Koyukon Athabascans traditionally had spring, summer, fall, and winter camps and moved as the wild game migrated.
-There were 12 summer fish camps located on the Yukon River between the Koyukuk River and the Nowitna River.
-Friendships and trading between the Koyukon and Inupiat Eskimos of the Kobuk area occurred for generations.
-A Russian trading post was established at nearby Nulato in 1838.
-A smallpox epidemic, the first of several major epidemics, struck the Koyukon in 1839.
-A military telegraph line was constructed along the north side of the Yukon around 1867, and Koyukuk became the site of a telegraph station.
-A trading post opened around 1880, just before the gold rush of 1884-85.
-The population of Koyukuk at this time was approximately 150.
-Missionary activity was intense along the Yukon, and a Roman Catholic mission and school opened downriver in Nulato in 1887.
-A post office operated from 1898 to 1900.
-Steamboats on the Yukon, which supplied gold prospectors, peaked in 1900 with 46 boats in operation.
-A measles epidemic and food shortages during 1900 tragically reduced the Native population by one-third.
-Gold seekers left the Yukon after 1906, but other mining activity, such as the Galena lead mines, began operating in 1919.
-The first school was constructed in 1939.
-After the school was built, families began to live at Koyukuk year-round.
-The city was incorporated in 1973.
-The community has experienced severe flooding from both the Yukon and Koyukuk Rivers, and residents want to relocate.
+- The Koyukon Athabascans traditionally had spring, summer, fall, and winter camps, and moved as the wild game migrated.
+Koyukuk was a traditional gathering area for trading, social and cultural events, as stated above.
+Then in about 1867, a military telegraph line was constructed along the north side of the Yukon, and Koyukuk became the site of a telegraph station.
+A trading post opened around 1880, just before the gold rush of 1884- 85.
+Freight delivery by steamboats on the Yukon, which supplied gold prospectors, emerging communities, and local residents, peaked in 1900 with about 46 boats in operation.
+A 1900 measles epidemic and food shortages tragically reduced the Native population of the area by about one-third.
+Gold seekers left the Yukon after 1906, but other mining activity continued sporadically throughout the region.
+The first school in Koyukuk was constructed in 1939.
+Following the school start-up, families began to live at Koyukuk year-round.
+The City was incorporated as a second-class municipality in 1973 under State of Alaska statutes.
+Prior to 1973 the community was governed through the Village of Koyukuk, Traditional Council.
+The Koyukuk Tribal Council was formally organized in the Constitution of the Native Tribe of Koyukuk, which was adopted in 1992.

 - Federally Recognized Tribe